 1. Train a trick

-Clicker training is an easy to learn positive reinforcement training method that can be used to teach simple tricks quickly or to chain together multiple small tricks to create complex and impressive tricks.
+Clicker training is an easy-to-learn positive reinforcement training method that can be used to teach simple tricks quickly or to chain multiple small tricks to create complex and impressive tricks.
 Clicker training is easy to learn, and horses adapt to it easily.
 Trick training a horse, such as teaching them to fetch or teaching them to pose for photos is pretty easy to do even for total amateurs to horse training, you just need a clicker and some motivating horse treats.

 2. Teach your horse to Ground Tie